 Drones can now trace routes, follow targets, avoid obstacles.
 Expensive gimbal and camera gear can safely be mounted on such drones.

-During Wuhan coronavirus outbreak, drones are used to track people and broadcast messages in urban areas.
+During COVID-19 coronavirus outbreak, drones are used to track people and broadcast messages in some urban areas.

 In such a burgeoning market, we find a lot of products come and go, many of them with a brief life span and very few units operating.